gacinovic1/Robust-Control-of-a-Multivariable-Four-Tank-System/README.md

 - Rajanikanth Vadigepalli, Edward P. Gatzke, and Francis J. Doyle III, Robust Control of a Multivariable Experimental Four-Tank System.
 Ind.
 Eng.
 Chem.
 Res.
 2001.

 In this report you can find the .html version for a preview reading and also the source code in the .mlx file.

+Check the GitHub Pages of this repo to access to the preview.